paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 Pub.
 L. 100–233, § 802(v)(1)(A), substituted “approve amendments to” for “amend or modify”.

 Pub.
-L. 100–233, § 415(d), substituted “[section 2279a of this title](./chapter-023-farm-credit-system.md#section-2279a)” for “[section 2181 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2181&num=0&edition=prelim)” and “approve mergers and any related activities as provided for in subchapter VII of this chapter; and” for “; approve mergers of banks operating under the same subchapter of this chapter, merger of Federal land bank associations, merger of production credit associations, and”.
+L. 100–233, § 415(d), substituted “[section 2279a of this title](./chapter-023-farm-credit-system.md#section-2279a)” for “[section 2181 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2181&num=0&edition=prelim)” and “approve mergers and any related activities as provided for in subchapter VII; and” for “; approve mergers of banks operating under the same subchapter of this chapter, merger of Federal land bank associations, merger of production credit associations, and”.

 Pub.
 L. 100–233, § 414, substituted “.
 The Farm Credit Administration Board shall ensure that disapproving associations (A) shall not be charged any assessment under this chapter at a rate higher than that charged other like associations in the district, and (B) shall be provided with financial services and assistance on the same basis as other like associations in the district” for “; and the Farm Credit Administration shall ensure that the board of directors of district banks does not discriminate against the disapproving associations in exercising its supervisory authorities.
 Such associations shall not be (i) charged any assessment under this chapter at a rate higher than that charged other like associations in the district or (ii) discriminated against in the provision of any financial service and assistance”.